bharathappali/Jcoat/README.md

 ## What's Jcoat

-Jcoat - Javacore Analysing Tool
+Jcoat - Javacore Analysing Tool (Currently for OpenJ9)

 Viewing a javacore is a tough task for developer to debug.
-Jcoat makes it easy to view the
+Jcoat makes it easy to get insights of javacore